clusture/concise/data-science/machine-learning/04-generative-learning-algorithms/05-laplace-smoothing/01-problem-with-naive-bayes/notes.md

 This is due to terms "$\prod_{i=1}^m p(x^i|y)$" includes the term $p(x^j|y)$  that is multiplied into it.
 Here, we know that $p(x^j|y) =0$, where $x^j$ is a new word.
 Hence, Naive Bayes algorithm obtains $\frac{0}{0}$, does not know how to make the classification.

-Let us understand why this problem is happening.